-If you keep a record of all your past legacies, you can use your own data to find out your average lapse time.
+If you keep a record of all your past legacies, you can use your own data to find out your average lapse time (the time between writing of the last will and the date of death).
 Assuming you have a significant number of legators over the period, you can then use this to determine when legacies might come in.
+Alternatively, you can group the lapse times into individual bands so that you can calculate what percentage could be expected at different times in the future.
 If you haven't had many legacies in the past, you can get a good idea of what your organisation can expect by looking at charities with similar objectives to you, or to the overarching causal area trends.
+Below we have banded all estates for 2018 into lapse bands which covers all causes.